Indian Territory in the American Civil War: Guerrilla warfare

 From 1864 until the early summer of 1865, hostilities in the Indian Territory consisted mainly of guerrilla attacks.
-Confederate Colonel William Quantrill and his gang committed a number of raids throughout the lands of the Five Civilized Tribes.
+Confederate Captain William Quantrill and his gang committed a number of raids throughout the lands of the Five Civilized Tribes.
 Armed gangs known as "free raiders" mostly stole horses and cattle, while burning the communities of both Confederate and Indian supporters.
 A third type of marauder was the Confederate Army unit led by General Stand Watie, which attacked only objectives having military value.
 They destroyed only houses and barns used by Union troops as headquarters, for quartering troops or for storing supplies.
 Watie also targeted military supply trains because that not only deprived the Union troops of food, forage and ammunition but gave significant amounts of other booty that he could distribute to his men.
 One of Watie's most notable successes during this time was the ambush of the steamboat J.R.
 Williams in September 1864.
 Watie surrendered, along with his troops, at Doaksville on June 23, 1865.